-Learn about our Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees.
+Check out the requirements for a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in environmental studies.

 You can choose from a variety of emphases to enhance your course of study:

 Emphasis options for students enrolled prior to fall 2023 also include: